-Tenon's iTools family of Linux networking applications requires a properly set-up network configuration.
-Each Linux system must be pre-configured, using the Setup -> Network Configuration.
-If you are unfamiliar with these terms, please refer to your Linux documentation.
+iTools family of Mac OS X networking applications requires a properly setup network configuration.
+Each Mac OS X system must be pre-configured, using the Network preference panel from System Preferences.
+Having a valid hostname (eg. host.domain.com) and IP address is a good beginning for iTools, because the iTools configuration will automatically pickup this information.
+If you are unfamiliar with these terms, please contact your system administrator.